quandl/quandl-excel-windows/README.md

 See [Unit Testing Guide](UNIT_TEST_GUIDE.md)

 ## FAQ

-For a list of excel COM exceptions and what they mean please see: [Errors](./ERRORS.md)
+For a list of excel exceptions and how to debug them please see: [Errors](./ERRORS.md)

 ### The VSTO Add-in and or UDF excel plugin is listed but not displaying/activating